cdapio/coopr/coopr-docs/docs/source/guide/quickstart/index.rst

 some limitations that are described :doc:`here </installation/openstack-config>`.
 Several of these limitations will be eliminated in future releases of Coopr.
 The first step is to configure the openstack provider to use your credentials.
-OpenStack requires a password, username, auth url, tenant, ssh key, and ssh key name.
+OpenStack requires a password, username, auth url, tenant, SSH key, and SSH key name.
 Enter the correct value for every field, except for the ``SSH Key Resource Name``.

 .. figure:: /_images/quickstart/qs_providers_openstack.png